utshomax/postman-docs/src/pages/docs/monitoring-your-api/faqs-monitors.md

 ### What can I test with monitors?

-You can use uptime monitors to make sure your servers are online and are responding as expected.
-You also can [write tests](/docs/writing-scripts/test-scripts/) for collection-based monitors to check for proper behavior, business logic, and error handling.
+You can [write tests](/docs/writing-scripts/test-scripts/) for collection-based monitors to check for proper behavior, business logic, and error handling.

 ### How many monitors can I create?

 There is no limit to the number of collection-based monitors you can create.
 You can have any number of collections, each with any number of monitors, and each monitor can run on a different schedule.

-For limits on the number of uptime monitors you can create, see [Uptime monitor pricing](/docs/monitoring-your-api/uptime-monitors/#uptime-monitor-pricing).

 ### How many regions can my monitor run in?